dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ## Generic host builder

-In ASP.NET Core 2.1, the Generic Host Builder (`HostBuilder`) has been introduced.
+The Generic Host Builder (`HostBuilder`) has been introduced.
 This builder can be used for applications that do not process HTTP requests (Messaging, background tasks, etc.).

 For more information, see [.NET Generic Host](xref:fundamentals/host/generic-host)

 ## Updated SPA templates

-In ASP.NET Core 2.1, the Single Page Application templates for Angular, React, and React with Redux:
+The Single Page Application templates for Angular, React, and React with Redux:

 * Are updated to use the standard project structures and build systems for each framework.